egglestn/gbrowser/README.md

 password: 12345678
 ```

-This user is added when you run `bin/setup`.
+These users are added when you run `bin/setup`.

 ## Running the tests